 And, it doesn’t have to cut into that back-to-school shopping budget either: “What’s key here is stress management and creating pockets of time in your day which are about you and you alone and feeling happy,” explains Lucretia.

-“Stress makes life unbearable – it also sends your hormones crazy too, and unfortunately, shopping for school supplies and going back to the daily grind of doing the school run is stressful.”
+“Stress makes life unbearable and unfortunately, shopping for school supplies and going back to the daily grind of doing the school run can be stressful.”

 It doesn’t have to be expensive focusing on self-care: “You don’t have to spend lots of money,” Lucretia insists.